 Specialization Areas

-A PhD in Data Science allows you to specialize in a variety of domains based on your interests and career goals:
+A PhD in Data Science allows candidates to specialize in domains aligned with their interests and career goals:

 - Artificial Intelligence & Machine Learning